Misrilal-Sah/capstone-ai-code-review-and-correction-agent/README.md

 python code_review_main.py index --data-dir ./Data/python
 ```

-> **💡 Extend Knowledge Base:** You can add more PDFs or videos to the `Data/python/` folder.
+> **💡 Extend Knowledge Base:** You can add more PDFs or videos to the `Data/` folder (including subdirectories like `Data/python/`).
 The RAG system will automatically index any new documents when you run the `index` command.
-We tested with 20+ PDFs and 3 videos (7,166 chunks indexed).
+We tested with 22 PDFs and 2 videos (7,124 chunks indexed).

 ### Run Code Review